waxier358/project8.1-Python-Messenger-Client/README.md

 If server is behind a NAT router, PORT FORWORDING must be implemented on router.
 On client and server site new rules must be implemented in FIREWALL.
 Here is a link with more details: (https://stackoverflow.com/questions/29929107/python-3-using-sockets-over-the-internet)

 !!!
-RECOMANDATION !!!
+RECOMMENDATION !!!

-For best GUI experience use a client name as short as posible.
+For best GUI experience use a client name as short as possible.
-All clients names must have approximately the same length.
+All clients' names must have approximately the same length.